 The data reveals that there is a significant difference in the strain at break of the two materials.
 Looking at the P (T<=t) two-tail data entry the number is 0.030179427.
 This data entry is less than the P-value of 0.05 which shows a significant difference in the comparison.

-The final category that the T-test was performed is the modulus of GPa.
+The final category that the T-test was performed is the modulus of Elasticity.
 The following data was revealed from the T-test as shown in figure 29